 But a sea-change is afoot, as more medical experts reject the low-fat diet dogma promoted by Conventional Wisdom and underscore the health benefits of low-carb, high-fat diets such the ketogenic and Atkins diets.

 LCHF Diets Aid Weight Loss and Prevent Cancer

-Dr. Jeff Volek, a professor at the University of Connecticut, is a pioneer in the low-carb, high-fat diet movement who said a LCHF diet promotes optimal health, for both elite athletes and the average sedentary individual.
+Dr. Jeff Volek, a professor at Ohio State University, is a pioneer in the low-carb, high-fat diet movement who said a LCHF diet promotes optimal health, for both elite athletes and the average sedentary individual.

 By drastically reducing carbs in our diet and replacing them with healthy, unprocessed fats, Dr. Volek said we accelerate weight loss, boost fat-burning, experience more stable blood sugar levels, and ward off degenerative conditions such as heart disease, obesity, dementia, and diabetes.

 "Carbohydrate restriction is the proverbial ‘silver bullet’ for managing insulin resistance, metabolic syndrome, and type 2 diabetes," Dr. Volek told me.